- Wayne JG Hellstrom, MD

 - Tulane University Health Sciences Center

-Most studies available on male dyspareunia are small case reports.
-Few long-term, statistically-significant studies have been published, with the majority of reports focusing on specific associated conditions such as chronic prostatitis or Peyronie's disease.
-As our understanding of the pathophysiology of male dyspareunia evolves, we anticipate newer diagnostic and treatment methods to become available.
+Most studies describing male dyspareunia are small case reports.
+Few long-term studies have been published, with the majority of reports on associated conditions such as chronic prostatitis or Peyronie's disease.

 - Bancroft J. Human Sexuality and Its Problems, 3rd ed, Churchill Livingston, 2008.